Bezhin Meadow: Production

 Herbert Marshall argued that by 1931, government interference in Soviet artistic work was already well established, in various forms: from peers of the artists, guided by 'above'; from "the different circles competent to judge it"; and ultimately from the Communist Party and Stalin himself.
 This all led to the failed production of Bezhin Meadow.

 Before production of the film began, the script by Aleksandr Rzheshevsky was well received by Eisenstein, but there were initial concerns about the quality of the plot and characterization involved.
 The commission for the production was issued by the Communist Youth League, or Komsomol, to honor their efforts in supporting collective farm work, and was to focus on "the socialist reconstruction of the countryside".
 Filming began in the middle of 1935, and in October 1935 the first developed film was presented to the Mosfilm Studio, which was producing Bezhin Meadow.
 The studio requested changes, and production continued.
 In August 1936, with most of the principal filming done, Boris Shumyatsky, the then-head of the Soviet GUK (Principal Directorate for the Cinema) ordered a halt in production and directed that the film be re-written.
 The script was again revised, with Eisenstein acknowledging errors in his production after a further version was rejected by the studio.
 During the creation of Bezhin Meadow, Eisenstein did not widely screen footage of the film for review.

 Production on the unreleased film cost 2 million rubles, and spanned two years.
 When casting the production, Eisenstein had preferred to not use professional actors, instead using people who represented "types" to play a given role.
 Two thousand young boys were auditioned during the search for the ideal young actor to play the part of Stepok, the renamed Morozov character.
-Filming took place in many locations, primarily in Moscow studios, and remote locations in the Ukraine and the Caucasus.
+Filming took place in many locations, primarily in Moscow studios, and remote locations in Ukraine and the Caucasus.
 During production, Eisenstein had the foresight to save the edited-out frames from every shot in the film, which allowed for the later reconstruction of Bezhin Meadows in the 1960s, even though the original prints were destroyed.

 The Central Executive Committee of the Communist Party required that it screen and approve Bezhin Meadow before its release.
 Multiple versions of the film were banned by the committee, which cited them as "inartistic and politically bankrupt", and claimed that Eisenstein "confused the class struggle with the struggle between good and evil".
 By an order from the Chief Directorate of Soviet Cinema, production of the film was stopped permanently on March 17, 1937.
 Shumyatsky complained that Eisenstein had presented the conflicts of the film in somewhat Biblical terms, rather than placing the conflicts of the film in the context of the socialist class struggle.
 Eisenstein himself would later say that the murder of Stepok by his father was "reminiscent of Abraham's sacrifice of Isaac".